 Prof. Hartmut Hinz

-electrical engineering from the University of Applied Sciences, Aachen and the
+degree in electrical engineering from the University of Applied Sciences, Aachen

-Ruhr University, Bochum in Germany in the years 1990 and 1994 respectively.
-He
+and the Ruhr University, Bochum in Germany in the years 1990 and 1994

 Between 1999 and 2009 he was with General Motors Fuel Cell Activities, most recently as project leader for the development of high voltage electrical systems for concept fuel cell.
 In 2009 he was appointed as a Professor for power electronics at the University of Applied Sciences, Frankfurt in Germany.
 Since 2011 he is the program director of the study program electrical engineering.
 Since 2010 he is a visiting Professor (flying faculty) at the Vietnamese-German University in Ho-Chi-Minh City, Vietnam.
 His research interests are in the areas power electronics, modeling and decentralized power generation.